syncfusion-content/wpf-docs/wpf/SfDiagram/Appendix.md

 <tr>
 <td>
 Interface</td><td rowspan = "2">
-To follow MVVM pattern.To support large sets of data through virtualization with better performance and reduce memory usage.When required, business objects can directly be used as the source for diagram objects, instead of using types defined in the diagram library.Direct access to the View is not required (as per MVVM guidelines).
+To follow MVVM pattern.To support large sets of data through virtualization with better performance and reduce memory usage.
+When required, business objects can directly be used as the source for diagram objects, instead of using types defined in the diagram library.Direct access to the View is not required (as per MVVM guidelines).
 New properties, commands, behaviors can be added and bound between View and ViewModel to overcome this limitation.</td><td>
 Directly use the business objects just by implementing the required interface.High possibility of accessing objects in Non-UI thread.</td><td>
 Have to implement all the properties in interfaces.Object needs to be updated on moving to a new version as new properties may be added to new version.</td></tr>
 <tr>